SNAPSHOT-India stocks, bonds, rupee, swap, call at 0431 GMT

 -----------------------

-The BSE index up 1.11 pct and the broader NSE index 1.15 pct higher after hitting a record high ahead of the release of economic data due later in the day and the central bank's monetary policy review on Tuesday.
+BSE index down 0.04 pct and broader NSE index 0.05 pct lower as investors are cautious ahead of the expiry of derivative contracts on Thursday and release of economic data on Friday.

 RUPEE